meabert/proxmox-tips-n-tricks/README.md

 ### CPU Scaling Governor ###

 In order to get the desired functionality out of your setup the CPU governor needs to match your workload and power expectations.
 I use on-demand for my three nodes.
-The modes available vary widely depending on your CPU model, it's age, if it has a p-state driver available.
-The cpupower command can get you additional information about your CPU.
-This way make an informed choice on the setting itself:
+The modes available vary widely depending on your CPU model, it's age, and if a p-state driver is available.
+The cpupower command can get you additional information about your CPU so you can an informed decision on the setting itself:

 ```bash
 sudo apt update && sudo apt install linux-cpupower